astoff/digestif/README.md

   match against the label and a fuzzy match against the text around the label.

-- Jump to definition and find references to labels and citations.

-- Works with LaTeX and ConTeXt.
-There is also preliminary support for plain TeX and Texinfo.
+- Support for LaTeX, ConTeXt, plain TeX and Texinfo.

 - Bibliography support via BibTeX and amsrefs.

+- Lua API, independent of the language server protocol, for use in editors capable of loading Lua modules.
+See [API on the wiki][api] for details.

 Installation and set-up
 -----------------------

-Digestif can run on LuaTeX or on a standalone Lua interpreter.
+Digestif has minimal dependencies and can run on LuaTeX or on a standalone Lua interpreter.
 Correspondingly, there are two ways to install it.

 - **For LuaTeX with the self-installing script:** The only dependencies for this are git and a recent TeX installation. ![easy]